zwenergy/CPAK2040-Zero/README.md

 Note that many games will not reload the controller pak content, unless they sense that the controller pak is physically removed and plugged back in again.

 The simple "hold button to increase VCP index" is not ideal, especially with a larger number of VCPs.
-I am planning on adding a better navigating scheme.

 ### Backup Controller Pak Data
 When plugging in the CPAK2040 via USB to a computer, the BOOTSEL button long (>2 seconds) and let go (**AFTER** plugging in via USB).